Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 PHY 160 University Physics I (4 Credits)

-This lecture and recitation course deals with , mechanics, heat, sound, light, electricity and, magnetism, and modern physics.
-The course , emphasizes analytical methods with application of , calculus and problem solving., Accompanying laboratories: PHY
+This lecture and recitation course deals with mechanics, heat, and sound.
+The course emphasizes analytical methods with the application of calculus and problem solving.
+Accompanying laboratories: PHY 160L.

 PHY 160L University Physics Laboratory I (1 Credits)